$\ell^p$ metrics on cell complexes: Introduction

 \subsection{CAT(0) cube complexes}

 To complement the results described above, we consider the concrete case of CAT(0) cube complexes.
-We prove that any CAT(0) cube complex, when endowed with the $\ell^p$ metric, is uniquely geodesic; in fact Busemann-convex.
+We prove that any CAT(0) cube complex, when endowed with the $\ell^p$ metric, is uniquely geodesic, and even Busemann-convex.

 \bmthm[Theorem~\ref{thm:busemann_cube_complex}] Let $X$ denote any CAT(0) cube complex, endowed with the standard piecewise $\ell^p$-metric, for some $p \in (1,\infty)$.
 Then $X$ is Busemann-convex and uniformly convex.
 If $p \geq 2$, then $X$ is also uniformly smooth and strongly bolic. \emthm